| Report by KTLfsktl@uaf.edu

 we were (mostly not) seeing.
 And that’s why Lucy’s nude body

 suit was covered with paint.
+The sheriffs left.

 (Now-were these really, truly sheriffs or were they male